 The Kingman Anti-Drive is a volume cut and variable high-pass filter pedal based on the Kinman treble bleed circuit.
 It is designed to be placed before an overdrive / distortion / fuzz pedal or a buffer + dirty amp to give you a cleaner, less saturated, or “starved” sound with a customizable frequency response.

-Using the Kingman is similar to rolling off the volume control on your instrument, but with some significant advantages and improvements.
+Using the Kingman is similar to rolling off the volume control on your instrument, but with some significant advantages and improvements:

-5. combine with other effects in a loop
+- A Kingman can be combined with other effects in a loop

 Typically for a lead, chorus, or heavier sound you might layer or stack multiple gain or clipping stages among your pedals and preamp.
-With the Kingman, you do the inverse*; set your amp and pedals for your lead / chorus / heavy / saturated sound, then use the Kingman between your guitar and the rest of your rig to get your clean/semi-clean/clean-ish tone.
+With the Kingman, you do the inverse*; set your amp and pedals for your lead / chorus / heavy / saturated sound, then use the Kingman between your guitar and the rest of your rig to get your clean/semi-clean/clean-er tone.

 Quick start

-1. Put the Kingman first (closest to your guitar, except for your tuner) among your effects
+- Put the Kingman first (closest to your guitar, except for your tuner) among your effects

-2. With the Kingman off, set up a sound you’d use for a solo or a big chorus of a song
+- With the Kingman off, set up a sound you’d use for a solo or a big chorus of a song

-3. Set all the Kingman’s controls to noon and turn it on.
+- Set all the Kingman’s controls to noon and turn it on.
 You should hear less loudness, less saturation (distortion/compression), and a similar amount of treble compared to your original sound

-4. Adjust the volume cut, treble, and treble cutoff (turn the cutoff counter-clockwise for a flatter-EQ, fuller sound and clockwise for a trebly, jangly mid-scooped sound) as you like
+- Adjust the volume cut, treble, and treble cutoff (turn the cutoff counter-clockwise for a flatter-EQ, fuller sound and clockwise for a trebly, jangly mid-scooped sound) as you like

 Controls